cponfick/komp-geom/README.md

 ### Default Precision

-By default, the library uses `GEOMETRIC_EPSILON` (1e-10) as the tolerance threshold.
+By default, the library uses an epsilon based comparison with a default `GEOMETRIC_EPSILON` of `1e-10` as the tolerance threshold.
 Two double values are considered equal if their absolute difference is within this epsilon:

 ```kotlin
 // Using default precision